Khan Abdul Jabbar Khan: Back in government

 He joined the Central Cabinet of Muhammad Ali Bogra as Minister for Communications in 1954.
-This decision to join the government led to his split with his brother.
+This decision to join the government led to his split with his brother Bacha Khan.

-In October 1955, he became the first Chief Minister of West Pakistan following the consolidation of the provinces and princely states under the One Unit scheme.
-After differences with the ruling Muslim League over the issue of Joint versus Separate Electorates, he created the Republican Party with the help of then Governor-General of Pakistan Iskander Mirza.
+In October 1955, he became the first Chief Minister of West Pakistan following the consolidation of the provinces and princely states under the One Unit Scheme.
+However, after differences with the ruling Muslim League over the issue of Joint versus Separate Electorates, in the same month he created the Republican Party with the help of then Governor-General of Pakistan Iskander Mirza.

 He resigned in March 1957 after the provincial budget was rejected by the assembly.
-In June, he was elected to the National Assembly of Pakistan representing the constituency of Quetta, the former capital of Balochistan.
+In June, he was elected to the National Assembly of Pakistan representing the constituency of Quetta, the capital of Balochistan.

 Assassination

 He was assassinated by Atta Mohammad at approximately 8:30 am on 9 May 1958, according to some sources on the orders of Allama Mashraqi, leader of the Khaksars.

-In a book entitled “Allama Mashriqi Narrowly Escapes the Gallows: Court Proceedings of an Unpardonable Crime Against the Man Who Led the Freedom of the Indian Subcontinent”, scholar and historian Nasim Yousaf, Mashriqi’s grandson, provides a day-by-day account of the court proceedings.
+In Allama Mashriqi Narrowly Escapes the Gallows: Court Proceedings of an Unpardonable Crime Against the Man Who Led the Freedom of the Indian Subcontinent, scholar and historian Nasim Yousaf, Mashriqi’s grandson, provides a day-by-day account of the court proceedings.

 This tragic incident occurred while Dr. Khan Sahib was sitting in the garden of his son Sadullah Khan's house at 16 Aikman Road, GOR, Lahore.
 He was waiting for Colonel Syed Abid Hussein of Jhang to accompany him to a meeting organised in connection with the scheduled February 1959 General Elections.
 The assailant was a "Patwari" (Land Revenue Clerk) from Mianwali who had been dismissed from service two years previously.
 Despite his appeal in court, the assailant had not been reinstated to his position as 'Patwari'.